brontolinux/cf-deploy/README.md

 2. the hubs database file;
 3. a set of environment variables defined in your shell

-These three configuration components provide to cf-deploy the information about where your project repositories are, where the files shared by all projects are, and where they must be deployed.
+These three configuration components provide cf-deploy with the information about where your project repositories are, where the files shared by all projects are, and where they must be deployed.

 ## Project repositories